siddhu33/SoundToImage/README.md

 # SoundToImage
 C# Program that converts an audio file (mp3, wav) into an image.
+Usable on windows.